We can help you find the COVID-19 government recovery package information that may help you and your business.

 COVID-19 Marine Tourism Rebate

-The $2 million COVID-19 Marine Tourism Rebate program will directly support North Queensland based marine tourism businesses operating vessels in the Livingstone, Townsville, Douglas and Whitsunday local government areas.
-The program aims to support tourism vessel operators that have suffered losses of income because of the COVID-19 travel restrictions, and is designed to assist eligible applicants by offsetting the cost of privately owned marina berthing fees.
-Applications are now open, and the program will close once all funding has been allocated.
+The $2 million COVID-19 Marine Tourism Rebate program directly supported North Queensland based marine tourism businesses operating vessels in the Livingstone, Townsville, Douglas and Whitsunday local government areas.
+The program aimed to support tourism vessel operators who had suffered losses of income because of the COVID-19 travel restrictions, and was designed to assist eligible applicants by offsetting the cost of privately owned marina berthing fees.
+The COVID-19 Marine Tourism Rebate has been fully subscribed and is now closed.

 COVID-19 International Tourism Adaptation Program